+Rule 15, Acquiring Right of Way

 Rule 19.2(b), Room to Pass an Obstruction: Giving Room at an Obstruction

+Rule 43.1(a), Exoneration

-Rule 21(a), Exoneration
+Rule 43.1(b), Exoneration

 When three boats are on the same tack, a boat clear ahead of the other two is an obstruction to them.
 If the boats clear astern are overlapped and about to pass the boat clear ahead, the outside boat must give the inside boat room to pass between herself and the boat clear ahead.